openframeworks/ofBook/20_intro_to_graphics/chapter.md

 Note that this only adds points so when the mouse has moved a certain threshold amount (`minDistance`) away from the last point we added to the polyline.
 This uses the [`distance`](http://openframeworks.cc/documentation/math/ofVec2f.html#show_distance "distance Documentation Page") method of `ofVec2f`.

 All that is left is to add code to draw the polyline in `draw()`, and we've got a basic curved polyline drawing program.
 But we don't have the ability to save multiple polylines...
 For that we will turn to something called a `vector`.
-This isn't the same kind of vector that we talked about earlier in the context of `of2Vecf`. **[std::vector, C++ basics?]**
+This isn't the same kind of vector that we talked about earlier in the context of `of2Vecf`.
+If you haven't seen vectors before, check out the [stl::vector basics tutorial](http://openframeworks.cc/tutorials/c++%20concepts/001_stl_vectors_basic.html "Link to vector basics tutorial on openFrameworks") on the site.

-**Missing declaration** We can use a `vector <ofPolylines>` to save our polyline brush strokes.
+Define `vector <ofPolylines> polylines` in your header.
+We will use it to save our polyline brush strokes.
 When we finish a stroke, we want to add the polyline to our vector.
-So in the if statement inside of `mouseReleased(...)`, let's add `polylines.push_back(currentPolyline)`.
+So in the if statement inside of `mouseReleased(...)`, add `polylines.push_back(currentPolyline)`.
 Then we can draw the polylines like this:

 	ofSetColor(255);  // White color for saved polylines for (int i=0; i<polylines.size(); i++) {